magicwrighter/mwi-loanpay-sdk/Readme.md

     .ConfigureAwait(false);
 ```

-# Tokenizing Payment Information
+# 2. Payment Information Tokenization

 Use your access token to secure payment information.
-For ACH information, there will need to be two calls: one for account number, and one for routing number.
+ACH information requires two calls, one for account number and one for routing number.

 ```cs
 var tokenResponse = await client.TokenApi.GetPaymentInformationTokenAsync(accessTokenResponse.Token.AccessToken, 5000, 3939, new TokenRequest